NeneWang/mastery-cli/Readme.md

 ![](https://media.giphy.com/media/eveBk0ptKzjqUe0iTg/giphy.gif)

-Your assistant to improve as a programmer.
-Flashcards, DSA Practice, Statistics, and habit hooks.
-For example, everytime you commit code, you could have a random flashcard being prompted (or even a random DSA problem suggestion to be completed!).
-Designed to work offline, but when connected to the internet assists you to collect your progress and sync it with your other devices.

-Other main features include:
+Mastery CLI: Your Command Line Assistant for Programmer Development"

+Mastery CLI is a comprehensive tool designed to boost your programming skills.
+It features flashcards, DSA practice, statistics, and habit hooks.
+For instance, every commit now triggers a random flashcard or suggests a DSA problem to solve, fostering continuous learning.

+Key Highlights:

-- Helping you keep track on your personal goal projects e.g. Doing some commit in a project on a daily basi
+- Easily track personal project goals, such as daily commits.
-- More than 150 programming problems (with tests that work offline)
+- Access over 150 offline programming problems with accompanying offline tests and a built-in compiler.
+- Seamlessly collect and sync progress across devices when connected to the internet.
+- Establish habit hooks, like integrating flashcards and math practice into your development cycle.
+- Utilize an offline algorithm that identifies weaknesses and generates quick flashcards for memory refresh.
+- Enjoy free flashcard decks covering Computer Science Architecture, Networking, AWS, System Design, Design Patterns, and more.
+Plus, easily share your flashcard decks.

 ## Install